πŸ“ž (678) 944-8612

 Is flood water dangerous to clean up myself?

 Often, yes.
 Storm and flood water is frequently Category 3 black water carrying bacteria and sewage.
-It is unsafe to handle without protective equipment, so the licensed partner manages it under IICRC S500 standards.
+It is unsafe to handle without protective equipment, so the licensed contractor manages it under IICRC S500 standards.

 Will homeowners insurance cover my storm or flood damage?